 Another advantage is that it is just 30 minutes from Girona airport, Girona city and the train station.
 It is also 20 minutes from the AP-7 motorway to Barcelona and the French border.
 It stays “open” all year round, though is naturally quieter in winter.

 Just south of the big town of Gandía, lies the small municipality of Daimús.
-The population of just over 3,000 makes it a peaceful place where you can enjoy its excellent beach known for its clean waters.
+With a population of just over 3,000, it is a peaceful place where you can enjoy its excellent beach.
+There is a long, flat promenade that stretches all the way to Gandía, with plenty of bars and restaurants to enjoy along the way.

 Property prices are less expensive than in other towns in the area such as Javéa and Denía.
 Two-bedroom apartments average from €120,000 and three-bedroom detached houses from €200,000.

 L’Alfàs del Pi (also known as Alfaz del Pi) lies very close to Altea but is a town in its own right with a population of around 20,000.
-It’s 50 kilometres north of Alicante, set on the seafront and with a delightful golden sand beach and clear water.
+It is 50 kilometres north of Alicante, set on the seafront and with a delightful golden sand beach and clear water.

-It too has a promenade and is nearby several golf courses which can be enjoyed all year round in the mild climate and warm winters as can a large variety of other sports.
+It too has a promenade and is close to several golf courses which can be enjoyed all year round thanks to the hot summers and warm winters.

 Two-bedroom apartments start at around €135,000 and three-bedroom villas will be in the region of €500,000, but you can easily spend a million euro for the perfect villa.

-Most people have heard of Mojacar but probably not Garrucha which is next door, a 45-minute drive from Almeria airport.
-Its population is 8,000-plus and it remains an authentic Spanish fishing town; Garrucha prawns are famous in Spain.
+Most people have heard of Mojacar but probably not Garrucha which is just next door.
+This authentic Spanish fishing town is just 45-minute drive from Almeria airport and has a population of around 8,000.
+Garrucha prawns are famous in Spain.

 The two-kilometre tree-lined promenade is where locals come for their evening walk as the sun sets.
-As everywhere on the Spanish coast, you can play golf and other sports all the year.
-There are some British living here, of course, but mor as many as in Mojacar.
+As with most spots along the Spanish coast, you can play golf and other sports all the year.
+You’ll find other Brits here but fewer than in Mojacar.
 There is a regular bus service between the two towns.